destroyer-art/banking-app/README.md

 This is a Full Stack JS App (,Node.js, Hapi.js, React.js, TypeScript)

-## How to run?
+## How to run DataBase Locally with Docker?

-There are detailed informations about each service:   Check README.MD file inside the specific(backend,frontend) folders
+There are detailed informations about each service:

+Check README.MD file inside the specific(database/mssql-server, database/postgres-pgadmin) folders

 ## Security Appraches